AT-834 Arctic Marine Measurements Techniques, Operations and Transport (10 ECTS)

 Knowledge

-• knowledge of underwater vehicles, marine acoustics, optics, underwater navigation, marine control, operations, mapping, and monitoring
+• basic knowledge of underwater vehicles, marine acoustics, optics, underwater navigation, marine control, operations, mapping, and monitoring

 Skills

-• use the fundamental structure and architecture in marine control systems from low-level control of motors and propellers to high-level control and optimization including autonomy subject to the particular marine operation, desired behavior and constraints
+• understand the fundamental structure and architecture in marine control systems from low-level control of motors and propellers to high-level control and optimization including autonomy subject to the particular marine operation, desired behavior, and constraints

-• analyse marine operations using fundamental safety and operational requirements for operation of sensors, sensor platforms, and ships in an Arctic environment
+• understand fundamental safety and operational requirements for operation of sensors, sensor platforms, and ships in an Arctic environment

 • participate in the planning process of marine operations where operational limits and weather windows are discussed